tldr-group/taufactor/docs/usage.md

 flux_direction(img)
 ```

-When the flux direction has been chosen, the image can be permuted using `torch.permute` as outlined in the output from flux direction, for example
+When the flux direction has been chosen, the image can be permuted using `torch.permute` as outlined in the output from `flux_direction`, for example

 ```python
 import taufactor as tau